Gabapentin and Alcohol Withdrawal: How to Use It

 Baclofen

-There is no one-size-fits-all approach for alcohol detox and recovery.
+There is no one-size-fits-all approach for detox and recovery.
 Most people who quit drinking are not enlightened about nutrient repair, other pharmacological options, or holistic strategies for improving quality of life.

 Check Fit Recovery’s list of supplements that work best for supporting the brain-body system through alcohol recovery.